-Even when works are created independently, students are required to enter their day school and have their submission forms signed by someone at school.
-The person who signs the form can be an educator or a guidance counselor at school who is familiar with the student’s work.
-The signature indicates that this instructor has reviewed the work and can attest to the originality and authenticity of the work.
+Even when works are created independently, students are required to enter their day school and have their submission forms signed by an educator.
+The person who signs the form can be any teacher or guidance counselor who is familiar with the student’s work.
+The signature indicates that this educator has reviewed the work and can attest to the originality and authenticity of the work.

-Submission forms are generated through your Scholastic Awards account.
-The forms will be generated after all profile information has been entered and work has been uploaded.
-Signed forms must be mailed.
-We don’t accept submission forms via email or fax.
+Submission forms will be generated through your Scholastic Art & Writing Awards account after all profile information has been entered and work has been uploaded.
+Signed forms must be submitted following the directions on the form or form submission page.
+Submission form instructions may vary from region to region.

 $5.00 per individual submission and $20.00 per portfolio submission.